Grace Cassidy: Early life and education

 Cassidy was born in Salford.
 She is the older sister of actress Raffey Cassidy, who portrayed Athena in Tomorrowland.
 Cassidy joined the National Youth Theatre.
 She graduated with a Bachelor of Arts in Drama and Theatre Arts from Goldsmiths, University of London in 2019.
 She then trained at the Royal Academy of Dramatic Art (RADA), graduating in 2021 with a Master of Arts in the Theatre Lab programme.

 Career

 Cassidy's most notable role so far is that of Rachel Towers in BBC children's drama Grange Hill, but she has had a number of smaller roles in multiple television series of the past few years, including The Street, The Chase and Marian, Again.
 Cassidy also had a guest spot in Casualty 1909, spin-off of the drama series Casualty, appearing in this occasion alongside her real-life brother Mossie Cassidy in his first TV role.

-Cassidy portrayed Matty Barton (Ash Palmisciano) in Emmerdale prior to his transition when still going by "Hannah", with her first appearance in the soap being 17 July 2009.
+Cassidy portrayed Matty Barton in Emmerdale prior to his transition when still going by "Hannah", with her first appearance in the soap being 17 July 2009.
 On 28 April 2012, Cassidy confirmed her departure from Emmerdale.